core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 The phantom registration request MUST be protected, by using Group OSCORE.
 In particular, the group mode of Group OSCORE defined in {{Section 7 of I-D.ietf-core-oscore-groupcomm}} MUST be used.

-The server protects the phantom registration request as defined in {{Section 7.1 of I-D.ietf-core-oscore-groupcomm}}, as if it was the actual sender, i.e., by using its Sender Context.
-As a consequence, the server consumes the current value of its Sender Sequence Number SN in the OSCORE group, and hence updates it to SN* = (SN + 1).
-Consistently, the OSCORE Option in the phantom registration request includes:
+The server protects the phantom registration request as defined in {{Section 7.1 of I-D.ietf-core-oscore-groupcomm}} by using its Sender Context, i.e., like if it was the actual sender.
+As a consequence, the server consumes the current value of its Sender Sequence Number SN in the OSCORE group and hence updates it to SN* = (SN + 1).
+Consistent with that, the OSCORE Option value in the phantom registration request specifies:

-* As 'kid', the Sender ID of the server in the OSCORE group.
+* In the 'kid' field, the Sender ID of the server in the OSCORE group.

-* As 'piv', the Partial IV encoding the previously consumed Sender Sequence Number value SN of the server in the OSCORE group, i.e., (SN* - 1).
+* In the 'Partial IV' field, the Partial IV encoding the previously consumed Sender Sequence Number value SN of the server in the OSCORE group, i.e., (SN* - 1).

 ### Informative Response ### {#ssec-server-side-informative-oscore}

 The value of the CBOR byte string in the 'ph_req' parameter encodes the phantom observation request as a message protected with Group OSCORE (see {{ssec-server-side-request-oscore}}).
 Consequently, the following applies:

-* The specified Code is always 0.05 (FETCH).
+* The specified Code is 0.05 (FETCH) {{RFC8132}}.

 * The sequence of CoAP options will be limited to the outer, non encrypted options.

-* A payload is always present, as the authenticated ciphertext followed by the signature.
+* A payload is always present, as the authenticated ciphertext followed by the countersignature.

 Note that, in terms of transport-independent information, the registration request from the client typically differs from the phantom request.
 Thus, the server has to include the 'ph_req' parameter in the informative response.
 An exception is the case discussed in {{deterministic-phantom-Request}}.

 Similarly, the value of the CBOR byte string in the 'last_notif' parameter encodes the latest multicast notification as a message protected with Group OSCORE (see {{ssec-server-side-notifications-oscore}}).
 This applies also to the initial multicast notification INIT_NOTIF built at Step 6 of {{ssec-server-side-request}}.

-Optionally, the informative response includes information on the OSCORE group to join, as additional parameters (see {{sec-inf-response}}).
+Optionally, the informative response includes additional parameters that provide information about the OSCORE group to join (see {{sec-inf-response}}).

 ### Notifications ### {#ssec-server-side-notifications-oscore}

 The server MUST protect every multicast notification for the target resource with Group OSCORE.
 In particular, the group mode of Group OSCORE defined in {{Section 7 of I-D.ietf-core-oscore-groupcomm}} MUST be used.

-The process described in {{Section 7.3 of I-D.ietf-core-oscore-groupcomm}} applies, with the following additions when building the two OSCORE 'external_aad' to encrypt and sign the multicast notification (see {{Section 3.4 of I-D.ietf-core-oscore-groupcomm}}).
+The process described in {{Section 7.3 of I-D.ietf-core-oscore-groupcomm}} applies, with the following additions when building the two OSCORE external_aad structures to encrypt and sign the multicast notification (see {{Section 3.4 of I-D.ietf-core-oscore-groupcomm}}).

-*  The 'request_kid' is the 'kid' value in the OSCORE Option of the phantom registration request, i.e., the Sender ID of the server.
+*  The 'request_kid' element contains the value of the 'kid' field in the OSCORE Option value of the phantom registration request, i.e., the Sender ID of the server.

-* The 'request_piv' is the 'piv' value in the OSCORE Option of the phantom registration request, i.e., the Partial IV encoding the consumed Sender Sequence Number SN of the server.
+* The 'request_piv' element contains the value of the 'Partial IV' field in the OSCORE Option value of the phantom registration request, i.e., the Partial IV encoding the consumed Sender Sequence Number SN of the server.

-* The 'request_kid_context' is the 'kid context' value in the OSCORE Option of the phantom registration request, i.e., the Group Identifier value (Gid) of the OSCORE group used as ID Context.
+* The 'request_kid_context' element contains the value of the 'kid context' field in the OSCORE Option value of the phantom registration request, i.e., the Group Identifier value (Gid) of the OSCORE group used as ID Context.

 Note that these same values are used to protect each and every multicast notification sent for the target resource under this group observation.

 ### Cancellation ### {#ssec-server-side-cancellation-oscore}

-When canceling a group observation as defined in {{ssec-server-side-cancellation}}, the multicast response with error code 5.03 (Service Unavailable) is also protected with Group OSCORE, as per {{Section 7.3 of I-D.ietf-core-oscore-groupcomm}}.
-The server MUST use its own Sender Sequence Number as Partial IV to protect the error response, and include its encoding as the Partial IV in the OSCORE Option of the response.
+When canceling a group observation as defined in {{ssec-server-side-cancellation}}, the multicast response with error code 5.03 (Service Unavailable) is protected with Group OSCORE, as per {{Section 7.3 of I-D.ietf-core-oscore-groupcomm}}.
+The server MUST use its own Sender Sequence Number as Partial IV to protect the error response and includes the Partial IV in the OSCORE Option value of the response.

 ## Client-Side Requirements ## {#sec-client-side-with-security}